bruc3mackenzi3/nfl-rushing/README.md

 * On page load set radio button according to sort settting.
 This would aid UI experience under the principle visibility of system status.
 * Port hardcoded variables to config file.

+### Framework Selection and Design Considerations
+Most of my experience writing production applications is in Python so that's the language used here.
+I then selected Tornado as the web app Framework.

+Since I'm a backend developer the front end is rather rudimentary.
+However, bootstrap is used to keep the app easy on the eyes.
+It's alsoloaded from a CDN providing some scalability out of the box.
+But no frameworks or even JS is used; it's otherwise raw HTML but it's enough to get the job done.

+The backend has more shiney features.

+One easy trap to fall into is modifying state on each request.
+Such errors may not show up when testing with a single client but can produce strange behaviour like missing data when testing with multiple users.
+Still I will acknowledge this is reliant on bug-free programming and there's nothing stopping an accidental state modification from occuring with even a small code change.

+### Feature Design Rationale
+I decided to implement the NFL Rushings app as a single page.
+This keeps things simple and cohesive, as well allows the features to work complementary to one another rather than on their own.
+This is especially powerful for the CSV export, allowing users to easily export the exact data they're looking at.

+All features are implemented server-side, however the CSV export and possibly filtering might better be implemented client-side.
+They would certainly help the app scale by taking computational demand away from the server.